Tiger ausf. E : Decal options 812 / 833 / S34

 To the home page

-Panzers were identified by numbers, usually painted on their turrets.
-When their unit was reorganised, which could happen a few times per year, the tanks usually had their numbers changed.
-This kit from Takom includes three sets of decals for a single Tiger, representing the tank at different times in 1943.
-There was a name painted on this Tiger; "Tiki".
+Panzers units were organised into companies and platoons.
+The tanks were marked with numbers, usually painted on their turrets, identifying their place in the structure.
+When a unit got reorganised, the tanks usually needed renumbering.
+This kit from Takom includes three sets of decals for a single Tiger.
+At different times it bore the numbers "812", "833" and "S34".
+A name was also painted on this Tiger: "Tiki".

 HTML5